DennisSuitters/summernote-image-attributes/README.md

 ![summernote-image-attributes-modal](https://github.com/StudioJunkyard/summernote-image-attributes/blob/master/summernote-image-attributes-dialog.png)
 The red box outlines what I'm currently trying to get working.
 Looking for help on this, with attribution given to those that solve it.

+=> 18/04/2016 RESOLVED NOW WORKING :)
+Thank you for you job !

 ### Installation

 #### 1. Include JS